l-aldarondo/MechaCar_Statistical_Analysis/README.md

 - Q3.
 What statistical test would you use to test the hypothesis?
 And why?

 - A3.
-Since a car manufacturer may have multiple competitiors we are going to use an **two way ANOVA test**; to determine if there a statistical difference between the distribution means from multiple samples.
+Since a car manufacturer may have multiple competitiors, we are interested in comparing the means across more than two samples or groups.
+The most straightforward way to do this is to use the analysis of variance (ANOVA) test, which is used to compare the means of a continuous numerical variable across a number of groups.
+In this case we're going to use a **two way ANOVA test**; to determine if there a statistical difference between the distribution means from multiple samples.

 - Q4.
 What data is needed to run the statistical test?